0xB10C/bitcoin/doc/tracing.md

 4. The expected transaction fee as an `int64`
 5. The position of the change output as an `int32`

+### Context `mempool`

+#### Tracepoint `mempool:added`

+Is called when a transaction is added to the node's mempool.
+Passes information about the transaction.

+Arguments passed:
+1. Transaction ID (hash) as `pointer to unsigned chars` (i.e. 32 bytes in little-endian)
+2. Transaction virtual size as `uint64`
+3. Transaction fee as `int64`

+#### Tracepoint `mempool:removed`

+Is called when a transaction is removed from the node's mempool.
+Passes information about the transaction.

+Arguments passed:
+1. Transaction ID (hash) as `pointer to unsigned chars` (i.e. 32 bytes in little-endian)
+2. Removal reason as `pointer to C-style String` (max. length 9 characters)
+3. Transaction virtual size as `uint64`
+4. Transaction fee as `int64`

+#### Tracepoint `mempool:replaced`

+Is called when a transaction in the node's mempool is getting replaced by another.
+Passed information about the replaced and replacement transactions.

+Arguments passed:
+1. Replacement transaction ID (hash) as `pointer to unsigned chars` (i.e. 32 bytes in little-endian)
+2. Replacement transaction virtual size as `uint64`
+3. Replacement transaction fee as `int64`
+4. Replaced transaction ID (hash) as `pointer to unsigned chars` (i.e. 32 bytes in little-endian)
+5. Replaced transaction virtual size as `uint64`
+6. Replaced transaction fee as `int64`

+Note: In cases where a single replacement transaction replaces multiple existing transactions in the mempool, the tracepoint is called once for each replaced transaction, with data of the replacement transaction being the same in each call.

+#### Tracepoint `mempool:rejected`

+Is called when a transaction received by a peer is rejected and does not enter the mempool.
+Passed information about the rejected transaction and its sender.

+Arguments passed:
+1. Transaction ID (hash) as `pointer to unsigned chars` (i.e. 32 bytes in little-endian)
+2. Reject reason as `pointer to C-style String` (max. length 118 characters)
+3. Peer id of sending node as `int64`
+4. Peer address and port (IPv4, IPv6, Tor v3, I2P, ...) as `pointer to C-style String` (max. length 68 characters)

 ## Adding tracepoints to Bitcoin Core

 All tracepoint-related macros are defined in `src/util/trace.h`.
 To use these